-The UV lamps power up and stabilize.
+Confirm the items in the wizard screen, and click Next.
+The UV lamp powers up and stabilizes.
 (This takes several minutes.)
-Then, the print block passes over the sensor and the wizard compares the measured radiation to the recommended level for each UV lamp.
-During this process, which takes 20-40 minutes, you need to monitor the progress as displayed in the wizard screen.
+Then, the print block passes over the sensor and the wizard compares the measured radiation to the recommended level.

-Figure 6-84 UV measurement progress
+Figure 6-95 UV measurement progress